 About the garden

-Come and discover the secrets of the plants and discuss with the chief gardener, who is sure to give you some good tips if you ask nicely.
-With 40 varieties of pear trees and 30 apple trees, the orchard contains surprising varieties such as “the sugar of Gien” and the “lady’s thigh", the pruned trees shaping up many paths in the garden.
+Come and discover the secrets of the plants and discuss them with the chief gardener, who is sure to give you some good tips if you ask nicely.
+With 40 varieties of pear trees and 30 apple trees, the orchard contains surprising varieties such as 'the sugar of Gien' and the 'lady’s thigh', the pruned trees shaping up many paths in the garden.

 Today, the back of the garden has been transformed into a berry orchard.
 With 2.5 acres of growing area, the berry patch produces raspberries, blackberries, blackcurrants, redcurrants and a special hybrid berry called the casseille, a product of blackcurrants and redcurrants.
 During the season, visitors enjoy the opportunity to take home some of the garden’s natural products.